 Biography

 Every cell in our bodies tells a story — I develop the machine learning tools that help scientists read millions of such stories at once.
-I serve as an Assistant Professor of Computer Science and Biology at the Courant Institute of Mathematical Sciences and the Department of Biology at New York University, where I lead the Biological Machine Learning group.
+I lead the Biological Machine Learning group and serve as an Assistant Professor of Computer Science and Biology at New York University.
 My research develops probabilistic machine learning methods to uncover the biological mechanisms that govern cellular behavior and disease.

-From 2021 to 2025, I was a Postdoctoral Fellow at Genentech and Stanford Medicine, hosted by Jonathan Pritchard and Aviv Regev.
-I received my PhD in Computer Science from UC Berkeley with Mike Jordan & Nir Yosef, and my MSc from École polytechnique.
+Before 2025, I was a Postdoctoral Fellow at Genentech and Stanford Medicine, hosted by Jonathan Pritchard and Aviv Regev.
+I received my PhD in Computer Science from UC Berkeley with Mike Jordan and Nir Yosef, and my MSc from École polytechnique.
 I grew up in Bédarieux, France.

 Interests